08.00 - 17.00Contact Details

 Tham Pha Tup Forest Park is in Pha Sing sub-district, 12 kilometres from the province on Highway No. 1080, Nan – Pua – Thung Chang route, at Km.
 9-10.
-It is accessible in every season.
+Its main attractions are caves and cliffs on steep hill with beautiful natural forest surrounded.
+This park is accessible in every season.

 Interesting Attractions within Tham Pha Tup Forest Park are as follows:

-Tham Chedi Kaeo is a small cave whose front houses a rock similar to a chedi.
+· Tham Chedi Kaeo is a small cave whose front houses a rock similar to a a pagoda or chedi.

-The Viewpoint Spot is in a bamboo forest, next to Khao Bo Namthip in the southern side.
-At this spot the surrounding scenery and Mueang Nan district can be clearly seen.
+· The Viewpoint Spot is in a bamboo forest, next to Khao Bo Namthip on the south side.
+You can see surrounding scenery and Mueang Nan district from here.
 It is 1 kilometre from the Office of the Forest Park or takes 2 hours for a round trip on foot.

-Activities: On the full moon day of the fifth lunar month (of the North) the Ban Pha Tup people usually organise a ceremony of gilding the Buddha image of Khao Tham Phra, called “Tham Pha Tup Fair”.
-In the morning, there is a ceremony of giving alms to the monks, while during the day are music and performances of students from Ban Pha Tup School.
-The fair takes place annually at the cave.
+· Activities: On the full moon day of the fifth lunar month of the North (about February), the locals organise an annual ceremony of gilding the Buddha image of Khao Tham Phra, called “Tham Pha Tup Fair”.
+The ceremony starts by giving alms to the monks in the morning followed by music and performances.

 To get there: From Mueang Nan district, take Highway No. 1080 for 10 kilometres until reaching the crossroad to the entrance of the Pha Tup Forest Park for 200 metres.
 Otherwise, take a Nan – Pua Bus or Nan – Thung Chang Bus passing the Tham Pha Tup Forest Park.